 The descriptions of each congregational situation, and particularly of the clergy responsibility level, are provided to help the congregation assess their level of functioning and ministry development.
-The "types" are determined by a mix of factors, including size of active congregation, available financial resources, and style of ministry.
+The "types" are determined by a mix of factors including staffing structure, size of active congregation (measured by Average Sunday Attendance ("ASA")) and operating revenues over a period of time, available financial resources, and style of ministry.

-- TYPE 1 May include lay-led parishes, diocesan church plants or "restart" congregations, and ministry utilizing part-time clergy, shared clergy, supply clergy, or deacons - TYPE 2 Smaller parishes with settled full or part-time clergy and lay volunteers filling most other staff roles - TYPE 3 Mid-sized parishes with settled full or part-time clergy and a mix of paid and volunteer staff - TYPE 4 Larger parishes with complex programming and some paid lay and clergy staffing - TYPE 5 Largest parishes with the most complex programming and multiple paid lay and clergy staffing
+- TYPE 1 May include lay-led parishes or "restart" congregations, and ministry utilizing part-time clergy, shared clergy, supply clergy, or deacons - TYPE 2 Smaller parishes with settled full or part-time clergy and lay volunteers filling most other staff roles - TYPE 3 Mid-sized parishes with settled full or part-time clergy and a mix of paid and volunteer staff - TYPE 4 Larger parishes with complex programming and some paid lay and clergy staffing - TYPE 5 Largest parishes with the most complex programming and multiple paid lay and clergy staffing

-See Appendix A for the 2023 breakdown of Diocesan parishes by Type.
+See Appendix A for the 2024 breakdown of Diocesan parishes by Type.